Skip to content

 What is AI-powered lead scoring?

 AI-powered lead scoring uses machine learning to predict conversion likelihood based on patterns from your historical won/lost data.
-Unlike static point systems, these models update as new data comes in and account for signal decay over time.
+Static point systems freeze at the moment someone built them.
+Dynamic, self-learning models don't: they update as new data arrives and account for signal decay over time, so a lead who went cold six weeks ago doesn't carry the same score as one who visited your pricing page yesterday.
 Leadfeeder's AI scoring weighs visitor behavior against firmographic fit to prioritize sales outreach.

 How does intelligent lead routing work?